The City University of New York (CUNY)

 The School of Education

-The School of Education upholds the CUNY and College commitments to access, excellence, and multicultural understanding through academic departments that are dedicated to the development of dispositions and practices that affirm diversity, creativity, critical thinking, integrity, and technological proficiency.
+The School of Education upholds the CUNY and College commitments to access, excellence, and multicultural understanding through academic departments that are dedicated to the development of dispositions and practices that affirm diversity, creativity, critical thinking, integrity, and technological expertise of 21st Century tools and skills.
 The Departments include: Early Childhood and Childhood Education; Middle and High School Education; and, Counseling, Leadership, Literacy, and Special Education.
-Institutes and Centers within the School of Education bridge and support the work of faculty and students by reaching individuals and communities beyond Lehman College’s gates—K-12 public and charter schools, families, parents, community-based organizations, government agencies, cultural institutions, and professional groups.
+Institutes and Centers within the School of Education bridge and support the work of faculty and students by reaching individuals and communities beyond Lehman College’s gates—PreK-12 public and charter schools, families, parents, community-based organizations, government agencies, cultural institutions, and professional groups.

 To meet the needs of a wide range of individuals—diverse in age, gender and sexual orientation, ethnic, cultural, linguistic, social, and religious/spiritual backgrounds, as well as in identity development, ability/disability, and family types—the School of Education strives to: